evilsocket/bleah/README.md

       -f, --force           Try to connect even if the device doesn't allow to.
       -e, --enumerate       Connect to available devices and perform services enumeration.
-      --handles             Try to read every handle.
-WARNING: For some devices this might cause the read operation to hang ¯\_(ツ)_/¯
       -u UUID, --uuid UUID  Write data to this characteristic UUID (requires --mac and --data).
       -d DATA, --data DATA  Data to be written.